Compact Operators

 Theorem

-Suppose is a bounded linear operator on Hilbert space , then
+is a bounded linear operator on Hilbert space , then

-If is a compact operator on , then and are also compact.
+is a compact operator on , then and are also compact. - If

-Conversely, if is compact, there is a sequence of operators of finite rank such that .
+is compact, there is a sequence of operators of finite rank such that . is compact if and only if is compact.

 Corollary